svaarala/duktape-wiki/HowtoNonBmpCharacters.md

 - C code can push such strings, expressed as (extended) UTF-8, directly using e.g. `duk_push_string()`.
-- Non-BMP characters will mostly work as one expects in Ecmascript code.
+- Non-BMP characters will mostly work as one expects in ECMAScript code.
-  There are some individual Ecmascript bindings which may not work as expected because the standard bindings expect codepoints to be at most 16 bits.
+  There are some individual ECMAScript bindings which may not work as expected because the standard bindings expect codepoints to be at most 16 bits.